Christian Medical & Dental Associations v. Bonta

 Description: A Christian physician and the Christian Medical & Dental Associations are suing the state of California after it enacted a law that requires doctors to participate in physician-assisted suicide against their religious convictions and professional ethics.

 “Our clients seek to live out their faith in their medical practice, and that includes valuing every human life entrusted to their care.
-Participating in physician-assisted suicide very clearly would violate their consciences,” said ADF Senior Counsel Kevin Theriot, who argued before the court on behalf of those challenging the California law.
-“We’re pleased the court followed the U.S. Supreme Court’s decision in NIFLA v.
-Becerra that clarified First Amendment protections extend to religious medical professionals.”
+Participating in physician-assisted suicide very clearly would violate their consciences,” said ADF Senior Counsel Kevin Theriot.
+“This is a significant victory for religious and conscientious physicians in California.
+The government can’t force any health care professional to act against his faith or medical ethics.”

-As the lawsuit ADF attorneys filed in February explains, California legalized physician-assisted suicide in 2015 with its passage of the controversial End of Life Options Act.
+ADF attorneys filed the lawsuit, Christian Medical & Dental Associations v.
+Bonta, in February 2022 after California enacted a law that required doctors to participate in physician-assisted suicide against their religious convictions and professional ethics.
+The lawsuit explains that California legalized physician-assisted suicide in 2015 with its passage of the controversial End of Life Options Act.
 Then, despite the medical-ethics consensus that no physician should be forced to participate in physician-assisted suicide even where the practice is allowed, California legislated to not only eliminate important safeguards from the End of Life Options Act, but also force conscientious physicians to participate in the process.

 CMDA is a national association of conscientious Christian health care professionals whose personal religious convictions and professional ethics oppose the practice of assisted suicide.
 Dr. Leslee Cochrane, a member of CMDA, is a California-licensed physician who joined the lawsuit.